gottsohn/multi-core-node-js-example/README.md

 let numCPUs = require('os').cpus().length / (parseInt(process.env.CLUSTER_DIVIDER, 10) || 1);
 ```

 Where _CLUSTER\_DIVIDER_ is a config variable that determines the divider to be used.
-For Heroku most Heroku packages (Free and Standard 1X), you get 8 threads on a **Intel(R) Xeon(R) CPU E5-2670 v2 @ 2.50GHz**, so you'll want to use a divider of **4** (meaning you use only 2 threads) to avoid consuming all 512 MB of RAM.
+For Heroku most packages (Free and Standard 1X), you get 8 threads on a **Intel(R) Xeon(R) CPU E5-2670 v2 @ 2.50GHz**, so you'll want to use a divider of **4** (meaning you use only 2 threads) to avoid consuming all 512 MB of RAM.
 If your plan is up to 1 GB RAM then 4 threads will be fine.

-Have a look at both scripts, the comments are sure to help.
+You might want to checkout `./tests/main.spec.js` and see how we test the multi-threading.